 How can I become an EMT?

-You do not need to have completed any medical training or have any experience in the field to become an EMT.
+You do not need to have completed any medical training or experience in the field to become an EMT.
 Once you have completed the educational requirements and are in compliance with state law, you are ready to get to work!

 Certified nurse midwife (CNM)